 Signs of infection: Breathing difficulties, coughing and exercise intolerance.

 Risk reduction: Reducing the chance of your dog being bitten by the mosquitoes which transmit the disease.
-Mosquito control in dogs can be provided by a veterinary recommended collar and worming with a product effective against heartworm.
+Mosquito protection in dogs can be provided by a veterinary recommended collar and worming with a product effective against heartworm.

 Cats can also contract heartworm so appropriate worming is also essential, as recommended by your vet.

-In more than 150 countries worldwide
+In more than 150 countries worldwide.

 Spread by: The bite of an infected animal